 Today we renew our baptismal vows at the River Jordan.
 The Qasr El-Yahud baptismal site is recognised by the as the authentic site of Our Lord’s baptism by John the Baptiser.
 We pass through Jericho, with a view on the Mount of Temptation, the place where Jesus spent 40 days and 40 nights in the desert.
 On the Dead Sea, where we can float on the mineral-rich water.
 We then we visit Bethany, the town where Jesus often stayed with his friends Mary and Martha, and where he raised Lazarus from the dead.

 We then explore Bethlehem, where He was born.
 In Bethlehem we visit the ancient Basilica of the Nativity, where a silver star marks the place of Jesus’ birth.
+The adjacent St Catherine’s Church is the Catholic church below which we see caves such as that occupied by St Jerome when he translated the Bible.
+We visit the Milk Grotto, where the Holy Family took refuge during Herod’s Massacre of the Innocents.
 Shepherds’ Field, where the angels announced the birth of the Messiah to the shepherds, is one of the Holy Land’s loveliest sites.
 In Bethlehem we have the opportunity to do some souvenir shopping.
-In the afternoon we visit Ein Kerem, today a part of West Jerusalem, where we remember in two beautiful churches the birth of John the Baptist and Mary’s visit to her cousin Elizabeth during which Our Lady recited the Magnificat.

 Jerusalem!
 We begin our pilgrimage to the Holy City on top of the Mount of Olives at the small chapel, now a mosque, which marks the spot from which Catholics believe Christ ascended into Heaven (see His reputed footprint in a stone there).
 As we walk down the mount we visit Paternoster Church, where the Lord’s Prayer is displayed in hundreds of languages, including several South African versions, and Dominus Flevit Church, which is on the spot where Jesus looked at Jerusalem and wept for its impending destruction.
 At the foot of the mount we arrive at the Gethsemane with its ancient olive trees, and the magnificent Church of All Nations with the Rock of Agony, on which Jesus is believed to have prayed before His arrest.
 Across the street we visit Mary’s Tomb, from which Our Lady was assumed into heaven.